abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

 ### `kubectl logs`
 `kubectl logs` outputs the combined `stdout` and `stderr` logs from a pod.
-If more tha one container exist in a `pod` the `-c` flag is used and the container name must be specified.
+If more than one container exist in a `pod` the `-c` flag is used and the container name must be specified.

 **Command**